-At the time of publication of this MD&A, the COVID-19 pandemic continues to rapidly evolve on a global scale.
-The unprecedented nature and heightened uncertainty surrounding the pandemic mean that the nature and extent of the risks posed by COVID-19 to Aldebaran cannot be known, quantified or predicted with any certainty.
+At the time of publication of this management discussion and analysis, the global development of COVID-19 was rapidly evolving on a daily basis.
+The unprecedented nature and heightened uncertainty of the situation means that the extent and impact of the risks posed to Aldebaran by COVID-19 and other epidemics/pandemics/endemic diseases cannot be fully known, quantified, or predicted with any certainty.
 Global phenomena such as COVID-19 increase the risk of significant labour force disruption (including the supply of labour or site/country access) and the potential loss (permanent/temporary) of personnel.
 Our operations are located in remote locations and represent concentrations of personnel working and sometimes residing in close proximity to one another.
 COVID-19 has the potential to spread rapidly and place the Company's workforce at risk.
-The Company believes that it has identified and implemented all reasonable and appropriate steps and precautions to protect its workforce and its operations in Argentina from the risks and potential adverse impacts of the pandemic.
-The Company continues to actively monitor the situation and may take additional measures, if and to the extent warranted, as matters develop.
-There can be no assurance, however, that such steps and measures will be sufficient to fully mitigate all such risks and potential adverse impacts.
+As a Company, where practicably possible, steps are being continually assessed and implemented, as appropriate, to both protect employees and mitigate risks to operations from these threats and impacts, but there can be no assurance as to the level of impact the pandemic will have.